metagraph-dev/metagraph/docs/user_guide/dask.rst

     {0: 5, 1: 4, 2: 3, 3: 2, 4: 1}

-And here is the same code using the dask resolver:
+And here is the same code using the Dask resolver:

 \
     .. code-block:: python